 Call me boring if you want, but somehow I seem to be homing in on one very local eatery recently.
-To be honest, further afield, there were only one or two standout meals right at the beginning of the year.
+To be honest, further afield, there were only one or two standout meals and they were right at the beginning of the year.

 There was a terrific pizza experience in Paris, in January.
 At Il Brigante, in the 18th, the atmosphere was incredibly cosy, with no more than half a dozen tables clustered around the oven.
 This is the smallest place I’ve ever eaten, apart from trying to have breakfast in the bathroom.
 The two chefs manning the oven are so close you almost feel like they might ask you to lend a hand.
 But they do make excellent, Calabrian pizza – light and crispy, with just the right amount of toppings.

-The place was packed and so intimate that we were almost sitting on the laps of the people at the next table, but it all added to the ambience.
+The place was packed and so intimate that we were almost sitting on the laps of the people at the next table.
+However, it did add to the ambience.
 On that cold night in late January, it seemed a warm refuge… the steamed-up window, the robust red wine, conversation and pizza… it was an evening to remember.

 But since then I have spurned all that for a place much closer to home.